slatedocs/slate/source/includes/http_api/_chats.md

 A chat presence describes either a user (a chat operator) or a visitor being currently "joined" to a chat.
 In case of visitors, the presence is equal to the online status of the visitor in the related room.
 Users on the other hands need explicitly to "join" the chat.

-Both visitors' and operators' presences are automatically removed from a chat presences if we have not heard about them for a while, indicating that they have closed their browser tab or they have lost their web connection.
+Both visitors' and operators' presences are automatically removed from chat presences if we have not heard about them for a while, indicating that they have closed their browser tab or they have lost their connection.

 Attribute | Format | Editable | Description
 :---------|:-------|:--------|------------